Country Risk Premium

-The term ‘Principal-agent relationship’ or just simply ‘Agency relationship’ is used to describe an arrangement where one entity, the principal, legally appoints another entity, the agent, to act on its behalf by providing a service or performing a particular task.
+The term ‘Principal-agent relationship’ or just simply, ‘Agency relationship’ is used to describe an arrangement where one entity, the principal, legally appoints another entity, the agent, to act on its behalf by providing a service or performing a particular task.

-Additionally, managers usually have greater access to information and are more knowledgeable about the company’s affairs than the shareholders.
+In addition, managers usually have greater access to information and are more knowledgeable about the company’s affairs than the shareholders.
 This information asymmetry makes it easier for managers to make strategic decisions that are not necessarily in the best interests of shareholders.

 Whereas managers are involved in the day-to-day operations of a company, the board of directors, especially the non-executive board members, are not.
 This leads to information asymmetry and makes it difficult for the board to effectively carry out its functions.

 Creditors’ interest is to have a company undertake activities that promote stable financial performance and maintain default risk at an acceptable level.
 This essentially guarantees a safe return of their principal and payment of interest by the company.
 Shareholders, on the other hand, prefer to have the company venture into riskier activities that have high return potential and are as such more likely to enhance equity value.
 There is, therefore, a divergence of interest in risk tolerance between these two groups.

 Examples of other conflicts between stakeholders include conflicts between customers and shareholders, customers and suppliers, and shareholders and governments or regulators.

 Which of the following statements about principal-agency relationships is most likely accurate?